 MWC transactions and block format transactions can be merged when an output is directly spent by the input of another and this can happen without being broadcast to the network.
 It is as if when Alice sends MWC to Bob and then Bob sends MWC to Carol then Bob was never involved and his transaction is actually never seen on the blockchain.
 All these features and yet the whole blockchain can be stored, downloaded and fully verified in just a few gigabytes or less.

 The MWC development team seeks to innovate and bring out all of the MimbleWimble protocol benefits.
-The team has already created a fully functional GUI wallet, developed a method for secure offline cold storage of MWC, completed a MWC/BTC atomic swap on testnet and is working on multi-sig transactions and Lightning Network.
+The team has already created a fully functional GUI wallet, developed a method for secure offline cold storage of MWC, completed a MWC/BTC atomic swap on testnet and is working on mobile wallet and non interactive transactions.

 [ ROADMAP ]